microsoft/code-push/cli/README.md

 ### Label parameter

-This optional parameter allows you to pick up the corresponding label from source deployment and promote to destination deployment.
-If unspecified, the latest label will be used from the release being promoted..
+This optional parameter allows you to pick the specified label from the source deployment and promote it to the destination deployment.
+If unspecified, the latest release on the source deployment will be promoted.

 ### Disabled parameter